Most truckers are not aware of some of the checks performed at DOT roadside inspections.

 I asked this DOT inspector if missing reflective tape was an automatic out of service.
 He indicated that issue was at the discretion of the inspecting officer.

-I know for a fact that Iowa, in their DOT CSA inspection, is very strict on the reflective tape issue.
+I know for a fact that Iowa, in their DOT CSA inspection, is very strict on this issue.

 7. Trailer Attachment